Preface

 Like with comments, you can use single quotes to avoid interpolating

 variables.
-In double quotes, Bash will read $
+In double quotes, Bash will read $ as letting it know that the

 following characters are the name of a variable: In single quotes, however, $